edsonjuniornarvaes/events-utils/readme.md

 # Utils with Javascript modules
-by Edson Junior de Andrade
+by Edson Junior de Andrade Narvaes